georgemore00/cloud-resume/README.md

 # Cloud Resume

-This repository is my submission for the Cloud Resume Challenge.
-It showcases my skills in building a cloud-based resume using various technologies.
+This repository is my solution for the [The Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
+It showcases my skills in building a cloud-based resume using various AWS technologies.
 The project includes a diagram illustrating the architecture of the resume.

 ## Architecture Diagram